These festive Toronto activities are sure to get you in the Christmas spirit.

-If there’s one Toronto Christmas tradition that will fill you with awe and wonder, it’s the Toronto Symphony Orchestra’s rendition of Handel’s immortal oratorio, Messiah.
-Joined by a full chorus and special guest singers, this beloved Christmas classic will uplift you and fill your heart with holiday cheer.
-Performances take place December 17 to 23, 2018.
+If there’s one Toronto Christmas tradition that fills you with awe and wonder, it’s the Toronto Symphony Orchestra’s rendition of Handel’s Messiah.
+Joined by a full chorus and special guest singers, this beloved Christmas classic uplifts and fills your heart with holiday cheer.

 This year’s virtual presentation is produced by Against the Grain, in collaboration with the Toronto Symphony Orchestra performers.
 The 70-minute piece is filmed against Canadian landscapes, in different languages and is available via YouTube.
 Register to view this online masterpiece, taking place from December 13 to 26.
 Admission is free with an option to donate in support of Toronto artists.

 Taking place on Saturday, December 7th, the 116th Annual Santa Claus Parade brightens up Canada’s Wonderland rather than Toronto’s streets, this time without any physical spectators.
 This year’s parade is for television only, prioritizing public safety.
 Watch it on CTV at 7 p.m. and look forward to over 20 festive floats, musical guests (ahem, Kelly Clarkson and Dolly Parton) and marching bands.